muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/membership/faqs/index.md

 ###2.
 Which homeschooling philosophy does MHN follow?

-MHN does not subscribe to any particular homeschooling institution or philosophy: rather it brings together mothers from diverse homeschooling backgrounds who may be registered privately, with charters, or with public homeschool institutions.
+MHN does not subscribe to any particular homeschooling institution or philosophy: rather it brings together mothers from diverse homeschooling backgrounds who may be registered privately, with charters, or with public homeschool institution.

 ###3.
 Is MHN a co-op?